-Trinity School at River Ridge administers the Stanford Achievement Test, Tenth Edition, at the end of the sixth, seventh, eighth, and ninth grades.
-The tests are administered during the week of second semester evaluation meetings.
+Trinity School at River Ridge administers the Stanford Achievement Test, Tenth Edition, to sixth grade students.
+Students in grades seven, eight and nine take the Classical Learning Test (CLT).
+These tests are administered during the latter part of the second semester.
 These tests are not considered in our evaluation of individual students.

-The faculty in the Trinity Schools system has developed diagnostic tests in algebra and grammar for our eighth grade students.
+The faculty in the Trinity Schools system has developed diagnostic tests in algebra and grammar for our eighth-grade students.
 Because the high school writing program is built upon correct knowledge of English grammar and because the high-school mathematics and science programs are built upon knowledge of algebra, these are crucial tests in judging a student's ability to learn in high school.
 Students who do not demonstrate that they know basic grammar and basic algebra may not proceed to the ninth grade.
 The tests are also used to diagnose areas that need further work by a student.